General program information

 Who do I call if the power goes out?

 Call Eversource if your power goes out, as always.
-Eversource will continue to deliver your electricity and maintain the polls and wires.
+Eversource will continue to deliver your electricity and maintain the poles and wires.

 My organization is tax exempt.
 How do I maintain its tax-exempt status in this program?